Dawn Jones (netball)

-Myrlene Dawn Jones CNZM OBE JP (born 1940) is a New Zealand netball umpire who spent 15 years as New Zealand's top-ranked umpire and officiated at four netball world championships.
+Myrlene Dawn Jones CNZM OBE JP (born 1940) is a New Zealand netball umpire who spent 15 years as New Zealand's top-ranked umpire and officiated at four World Netball Championships.
 She was also a netball administrator, a school principal and a justice of the peace.

 Early life

 Jones was born in Ōtāhuhu, a suburb of Auckland.
 Her father was a wrestler and also coached rugby in Papatoetoe, near Auckland.
 She attended the Auckland Girls' Grammar School in Newton, where one of her teachers fostered a love of mathematics, at a time when girls were not encouraged to become mathematicians.
 Jones graduated from the University of Auckland with a Bachelor of Arts degree in 1942.
 She would go on to work at Papatoetoe High School as a maths teacher.

 Umpiring career

 In the 1960s Jones obtained local and national umpiring qualifications in netball and in 1974 was appointed to accompany the New Zealand national netball team to England, at the beginning of an international umpiring career in which she was the top-ranked umpire in the country for 15 years.
 She became president of the New Zealand Umpires Association in 1975.
 She umpired 85 test matches, including in four world championships and two World Games, together with more than 200 other first-class matches.
 She became president of Netball New Zealand in 1987.
 On retiring from active umpiring, she became a member of the International Netball Federation's umpiring committee, chairing its umpiring advisory panel from its establishment in 2008 until 2013, and was a key force behind the introduction of new rules and a new rule book.